Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

 \subsection{Graph Laplacian and its Continuous Limit}

 Let $(M,d,\mu)$ be a metric measure space where $d$ is a metric on $M$ and $\mu$ is a \textit{non-atomic} Borel measure on $M$.
-Assume that the metric measure space has a finite Hausdorff dimension, denoted\textit{ again} by $d.$ In particular, $(M,d,\mu)$ may arise as a smooth $d$-dimensional Riemannian manifold $(M,g)$ endowed with its geodesic distance $d_g$ and volume measure $\mathrm{vol}_g$ induced by the Riemannian metric $g$, so that $\mu = \mathrm{vol}_g$.
-We assume that $\mu(M)< \infty.$
+Assume that the metric measure space has a finite Hausdorff dimension, denoted again by $d$.
+In particular, $(M,d,\mu)$ may arise as a smooth $d$-dimensional Riemannian manifold $(M,g)$ endowed with its geodesic distance $d_g$ and volume measure $\mathrm{vol}_g$ induced by the Riemannian metric $g$, such that $\mu = \mathrm{vol}_g$.
+It is assumed that $\mu(M)< \infty.$